api3dao/data-feed-proxy-combinators/README.md

     - Input `PROXY2`: Address of the existing ETH/USD `IApi3ReaderProxy` dAPI.
     - Output: An `IApi3ReaderProxy` contract.
 This deployed instance of `ProductApi3ReaderProxyV1` reads uStETH/USD.
       - Calculation: `(uStETH/ETH) * (ETH/USD) = uStETH/USD`.
-    - Example command: `NETWORK=your_network PROXY1=0xAddressOfDeployedNormalizedApi3ReaderProxyV1FromStep1 PROXY2=0xAddressOfApi3EthUsdDapi pnpm deploy:ProductApi3ReaderProxyV1`
+    - Example command: `NETWORK=base PROXY1=0xAddressOfDeployedNormalizedApi3ReaderProxyV1FromStep1 PROXY2=0xAddressOfApi3EthUsdDapi pnpm deploy:ProductApi3ReaderProxyV1`
       _(Note: Replace `0xAddressOfDeployedNormalizedApi3ReaderProxyV1FromStep1` with the actual address obtained from the deployment artifact of step 1)._

 This scenario highlights how `NormalizedApi3ReaderProxyV1` serves as a crucial bridge, enabling dApps to integrate valuable data from external sources (that may not meet Api3 dAPI listing criteria or are simply outside the current offerings) and combine it with trusted Api3 dAPIs using the standard set of combinator tools.